Kosher Meal Plan Information

 Q: What will Shabbat meals look like?

-A: On Shabbat, Hillel hopes to accommodate up to 70 students in the building for dinner at one time.
-We will likely offer staggered time options for Shabbat dinner, should there be sufficient interest.
-We also run various Shabbat programs, where students can get food from Hillel to host their own meals.
+A: On Shabbat, Hillel will offer meals to be picked up and eaten at Hillel or taken to-go.
+We will also run various Shabbat programs for students to come together to dine or to take food from Hillel to host their own meals.
 Traditionally, Hillel has also catered Shabbat meals at other locations on campus, and we will do so contingent on health regulations.
-We welcome your consideration of a do
+We welcome your consideration of a donation to help provision free to student Shabbat experiences.

-A: Many families have emailed us about the High Holidays.
-Once again, the University has urged students to desist from traveling.
-Hillel will provide meals, and we are working to create intimate davening opportunities.
+A: Pesach is one week after UMD’s Spring Break and will occur during a University-mandated period of quarantine (2 weeks after Spring Break, no classes will be in person and students are asked to stay in their residences).
+Hillel will provide meals, and we are working to create intimate seder opportunities, pending University and Prince George’s County approval.
 Where students feel compelled to return home, we ask that they remain at home for the duration of the chaggim to minimize travel, which increases the risk of infection.

 Q: Will Hillel be providing kitchen staff with adequate and appropriate PPE, as well as adequate break times when they can get fresh air without their PPE?